-SS Great Britain along the harbour front
+Things to see in Bristol – SS Great Britain along the harbour front, and colourful houses

 And so we reached the harbour.
 My Visit Bristol Media Pass allowed me free entry to Brunel’s famous SS Great Britain, the world’s first ocean liner that has circumnavigated the world 32 times.
 Now permanently docked in Bristol, the entrance fee is GBP£14 for Adults, FREE for children aged 4 and under, GBP£8 for a child 5-17 years and a whole host of senior, group, student and family discount rates.

 It’s interesting to go inside and walk on and below deck.
 It has a recording that plays noises from ‘back in the day’ and it very immersive/interactive with dummies, etc…making you jump!

 The scariest for me was walking past the ‘sick bay’ and hearing all the coughs and groans, and seeing the dummies in their beds.
 It’s really realistic!

 It’s no secret that Bristol has some of the most colourful houses in the UK – these houses, perched above the harbour in Clifton Wood, can be seen from the deck of the SS Great Britain.

 Things to see in Bristol – Clifton